Best Black Friday deals on Xbox consoles and games

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Microsoft Black Friday sale is officially here, and the prices are dropping for Xbox consoles, controllers and accessories from now until January 2025.
-To help you find the best bargain, I’m rounding up all the best Xbox deals below.
+The sale event of the year, Black Friday 2024 has landed, making now the perfect time to grab the Xbox series X and Xbox series S consoles, as well as discounts on controllers and accessories.
+As The Independent’s tech expert, I’m rounding up all of the best Xbox deals below.

-So, what are the highlights?
-There’s a £50 saving on the already cheap Xbox Series S (was £249.99, now £199.99, Argos.co.uk), and while the top-of-the-range Xbox Series X hasn’t been discounted as aggressively as it was last year, there’s a saving to be had on a certified refurbished console.
+The highlights?
+There’s a £50 saving on the already cheap Xbox series S (was £249.99, now £199.99, Argos.co.uk), and while the top-of-the-range Xbox series X hasn’t been discounted as aggressively as it was last year, there’s an extra £40 saving to be had on a certified refurbished console.
 The Xbox store is also cutting the price of thousands of games by up to 55 per cent.

-Rivals PlayStation and Nintendo have kicked off their own Black Friday sales, too, with some very competitive discounts on the PS5 and enticing bundle offers on the Nintendo Switch.
+Rivals PlayStation and Nintendo have their own Black Friday sales too, with some very competitive discounts on the PS5 and enticing bundle offers on the Nintendo Switch.

-If you’re waiting to pick up an Xbox Series X, an Xbox Series S or even some new Xbox accessories or Xbox games this Black Friday, I’ve rounded up the best new deals to grab while you can.

 Best Xbox deals to shop now